SARIO

 SARIO, Slovak Investment and Trade Development Agency (Slovenská agentúra pre rozvoj investícií a obchodu in Slovak) is a government agency established in the Slovak Republic in 2001, which works under the direction of the Ministry of Economy of the Slovak Republic.

 SARIO operates internationally and domestically; its officials are regularly invited to attend professional forums to present and discuss issues of foreign direct investments and foreign trade.
 SARIO has a network of six regional offices in Slovakia and operates worldwide via 46 Commercial representatives of the Slovak Ministry of Economy.
-Currently, SARIO employs approximately 100 people.

-Vision

-SARIO works actively to make the Slovak Republic a country with a well developed economy and an educated population with a high quality of life.
-In order to achieve these goals, SARIO utilizes valuable contacts both in Slovakia and abroad.

-Mission

-The mission of SARIO is to improve the standard of living of Slovak citizens by promoting economic growth, increasing the employment rate and reducing regional disparities.

-It achieves these objectives in a variety of ways: